SirSeim/SPFY/docs/Architecture_Design_Document.md

     profiles, add new client, and current drop-in activity menu.
 More information on these individual tasks is explained below.

-2. Case Manager - Navigates to the case management page, designed for case managers.
+2. Clients - Navigates to the case management page, designed for case managers.
 Provides access to focused alerts, daily activities, status tasks, and client search.

 3. Case Notes - Navigates to create new case note, helpful to Case Managers

-4. Outreach - Navigates to Outreach homepage, useful for outreachers, enables them to create new outreach session, add clients (brief), add volunteers or partners.

 5. Add a Client - *Should* navigate to front desk homepage, and initiate the pop-up